Safety Snippets

-Here you will find recent alerts and developments in paediatric patient safety
+Here you will find patient safety alerts and developments in paediatric patient safety.

 The FSA has issued new voluntary industry guidance on glycerol in slush-ice drinks, advising that they should not be sold to children four years of age and under.